victor-malheiro/sql_portfolio_project/README.md

 ```

 ### SQL Queries
-To do an analysis on how the data that i will use looks, i will create a query to show me from the CovidDeaths table the location, date, total_cases, new_cases, total_deaths and population.
+<div align="justify">To do an analysis on how the data that i will use looks, i will create a query to show me from the CovidDeaths table the location, date, total_cases, new_cases, total_deaths and population.</div></br>

 ```
 SELECT location, date, total_cases, new_cases, total_deaths, population